Knox County Courts – A Practical Guide to Court Records and Services

 Are Court Records Public in Knox County?

-Court records in Knox County are presumed open to public inspection under Ohio Rules of Superintendence, Rule 45(A) and Ohio Revised Code Section 149.43.
-These provisions establish that members of the public may visit a clerk’s office to inspect and copy court records that have not been restricted by statute or court order.
+Court records in Knox County are generally presumed open to public inspection under Ohio Rules of Superintendence, Rule 45(A) and Ohio Revised Code Section 149.43.
+These provisions establish that the public may visit a clerk’s office to inspect and copy court records that have not been restricted by statute or court order.

 • Juvenile records: Case files involving minors adjudicated in Juvenile Court are confidential, as are records managed by the Ohio Department of Youth Services concerning detained minors.